-Nick Viall’s ‘Bachelor’ Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?
+Nick Viall’s ‘Bachelor’: Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?

 — Jade Tolbert (@jadelizroper) January 10, 2017

-Considering that Jade and Tanner met on Bachelor in Paradise season 2 and now seem to have a very happy marriage, it’s likely that Liz has a good impression of the spin-off.
+Considering that Jade and Tanner met on Bachelor in Paradise Season 2 and now seem to have a very happy marriage, it’s likely that Liz has a good impression of the spin-off.
 Jade and Tanner may have already persuaded Liz in person or on the phone to join the spin-off if given the opportunity.
-While Liz’s time on The Bachelor was short, perhaps she’ll have a much better run on the spin-off and end up getting engaged, and subsequently married, like her friend Jade?
+While Liz’s time on The Bachelor was short, perhaps she’ll have a much better run on the spin-off and end up getting engaged, and subsequently married, like her friend Jade.

-As previously reported by the Inquisitr, Jade Roper last week tweeted that Nick and Liz weren’t the only two people to have a hook up after her and Tanner Tolbert’s wedding.
+As previously reported by the Inquisitr, Jade Roper tweeted last week that Nick and Liz weren’t the only two people to have a hook-up after her and Tanner Tolbert’s wedding.
 Jade implied that there are other Bachelor alums who got intimate with other guests.

 In another Instagram comment, Liz also revealed that she hasn’t watched herself getting sent home by Nick.
 Perhaps she doesn’t feel the need to re-live the experience?
 Of course, she could have simply been busy last night.

-“esandoz: @_erinchilds_ I haven’t watched the second episode either ????thank you!!”
+“esandoz: @_erinchilds_ I haven’t watched the second episode either????thank you!!”

-On the latest The Bachelor episode, Liz revealed to another contestant that she and Nick spent the night together after meeting at Jade Roper and Tanner Tolbert’s wedding months earlier.
-Liz admitted that she was pretty drunk that night and that after getting intimate with Nick, she declined Nick’s request for her phone number.
+On the latest Bachelor episode, Liz revealed to another contestant that she and Nick spent the night together after meeting at Jade Roper and Tanner Tolbert’s wedding months earlier.
+Liz admitted that she was pretty drunk that night, and after getting intimate with Nick, she declined Nick’s request for her phone number.
 She also didn’t make her night with Nick sound that great, calling it “awkward” and filled with “intermittent sex and talk.”

 During a group date, Liz confronted Nick about him about pretty much avoiding her since her arrival.
-Liz said that she wishes Nick would have fought for her, pretty much confusing Nick since it was she who declined giving him her phone number after their night together.
+Liz said that she wishes Nick would have fought for her, pretty much confusing Nick since it was she who declined to give him her phone number after their night together.
 Later, after learning that Liz had told another woman about their night together in detail, Nick pulled Liz aside for a one-on-one talk.

 "The more I talk to Liz, the less she makes sense." – Nick #TheBachelor pic.twitter.com/03LkP1s2mO